yashsahugtx/skype-docs/Skype/UCMA/mediaprovider-and-call-architecture.md

 3. The **Call** instance invokes **EndGetAnswer** and expects the **MediaProvider** instance to return the SDP answer.
 The **SdpAnswer** object returned by **EndGetOffer** is used in response to an incoming negotiation request.

 Whenever a **MediaProvider** subclass object, such as an **AudioVideoMediaProvider** instance, intends to renegotiate SDP, it calls the [BeginSdpRenegotiation(CallDialogContext, AsyncCallback, Object)](https://msdn.microsoft.com/en-us/library/hh384458\(v=office.16\)) method to notify the associated non-abstract **Call** subclass instance to start SDP renegotiation.
 Any collision of renegotiation is handled by the **Call** instance.

 Whenever the **Call** object receives a message in an existing session and the message is not to the **Call** object itself, the message is delivered to the **MediaProvider** instance by a call to **HandleMessageReceived(MessageReceivedEventArgs)**.
 If the **MediaProvider** instance takes no action on the message, it is forwarded to the application.
 If a delegate for the application also takes no action on the message, the **Call** instance rejects the message.
 The **AudioVideoProvider** and **InstantMessagingProvider** implementations are internal, but are tied into the platform architecture as described in the following diagram.

 > [!NOTE]
-> <P>The numbers at the ends of the horizontal arrows indicate the number of objects of one type that can be paired with the other type.
-For example, a <A href="https://msdn.microsoft.com/en-us/library/hh349224(v=office.16)">Conversation</A> instance can be associated with multiple <STRONG>Call</STRONG> instances.</P>
+> The numbers at the ends of the horizontal arrows indicate the number of objects of one type that can be paired with the other type.
+For example, a [Conversation](https://msdn.microsoft.com/en-us/library/hh349224(v=office.16)) instance can be associated with multiple **Call** instances.

 ![AudioVideoProvider and InstantMessagingProvider](images/Dn466101.Call_MediaProvider(Office.16).png "AudioVideoProvider and InstantMessagingProvider")